Laporteusedegateaux/softPin/README.md

 ## Pinning Skeleton3D
 >[!WARNING]
 >When using `PinType: Skeleton3D`, this is more ideal for things like hair, hanging cloth, and Accessories that only need one bone.
-Refer to [Current Gotachas]() for more info.
+Refer to [Current Gotchas](https://github.com/BryantCrisos/softPin/tree/main?tab=readme-ov-file#current-gotchas) for more info.

 Before starting to pin your initial setup should look something like this.